ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 Collecting himself, Lán WàngJī replied, “It’s perfect.”

 “Lán Zhàn, after twenty years, your personality becomes more gentle.
 You even said ‘perfect’ to my suggestion.
-As far as I can remember you’ve never praised me before,” remarked Wèi WúXiàn.
+As far as I can remember, you’ve never praised me before,” remarked Wèi WúXiàn.

 He then went on, “I was washed away by the flood.
 Was it you who found me?”